markdwags/Razor/help/docs/guide/expressions.md

 - `poplist ('list name') ('list value'/'front'/'back')`

-Description: This command will remove an item from the list.
+Description: This command will remove (pop) an item from the list.
 You can either pass in the specific item, or use `front` or `back` to remove the item from the front or back of the list.

 !!! example

     === "General"

-        ```vim
+        ```razor
-        if poplist sample_list back as item
+        if poplist 'mylist' back as 'item'
-            overhead item
+            overhead 'item'
         endif
         ```